 An Mhí means ‘the middle’ in Irish

-Originally called East Meath, the original name of Meath would become the common name of the county, possibly because the Hill of Tara was located in this area.
+Called initially East Meath, Meath would become the common name of the county, possibly because the Hill of Tara was located in this area.
 The Hill of Tara was the home of the High King of Ireland.

-Meath was once its own province and the place where the high kings of Ireland lived in the Hill of Tara.
-This ancient version of Meath occupied modern day Meath, Westmeath and Longford.
+Meath was once its province and Ireland’s high kings lived on the Hill of Tara.
+This ancient version of Meath occupied modern-day Meath, Westmeath, and Longford.
 It was formally divided into Meath and Westmeath in 1542.

-The middle is a fitting name for Meath, the ancient kingdom was located in the centre of Ireland.
+The middle is a fitting name for Meath, the ancient kingdom in the centre of Ireland.

-Newgrange in the Boyne valley is another ancient location of importance found in Co.
+Newgrange in the Boyne Valley is another ancient location of importance found in Co.
 Meath.
-On the 21st of December (also known as the winter solstice, or the shortest day of the year,) light passes through the entrance of the burial mound and illuminates the inside.
-New Grange is an ancient architectural marvel, built hundreds of years before the Great pyramids of Giza.
+On 21 December (also known as the winter solstice or the shortest day of the year,) light passes through the entrance of the burial mound and illuminates the inside.
+New Grange is an ancient architectural marvel built hundreds of years before the Great Pyramids of Giza.
 The ability to illuminate the building during the solstice highlights how skilled the ancient Irish were.
-They had to understand engineering, maths, astronomy and have a seasonal calendar to construct the light feature in the mound.
+They had to understand engineering, maths, and astronomy and have a seasonal calendar to construct the light feature in the mound.

-Things to do in Meath: Enjoy the thrilling rollercoaster at Tayto Park, or venture back in time to the Hill of Tara, the location of Ireland’s ancient high kings.
+Things to do in Meath: Enjoy the thrilling rollercoaster at Tayto Park, or venture back to the Hill of Tara, the location of Ireland’s ancient high kings.

 Offaly – Uíbh Fhailí

 Uíbh Fhailí derives from the Gaelic territory and kingdom of Uí Failghe.
-Uí Failghe existed from the 6th century until the death of the last king Brian mac Cathaoir O Conchobhair Failghe in 1556.
+Uí Failghe existed from the 6th century until the last king’s death, Brian mac Cathaoir O Conchobhair Failghe, in 1556.

-Uí Failghe was divided into Queen’s county, which is now modern day Laois as well as King’s county which is modern day Offaly.
-After the creation of the Irish free state, the two counties were renamed into the names we use today, and in Offaly’s case, it preserved the name of the ancient kingdom.
+Uí Failghe was divided into Queen’s County, now modern-day Laois, and King’s County, modern-day Offaly.
+After the creation of the Irish free state, the two counties were renamed into the names we use today, and in Offaly’s case, the name of the ancient kingdom was preserved.

-Things to do in Offaly: Visit the Clonmacnoise monastery, cruise down the river Shannon, or if you’re in Offaly in August enjoy the festivities during the Tullamore show.
+Things to do in Offaly: Visit the Clonmacnoise monastery, cruise down the Shannon River, or enjoy the festivities during the Tullamore show if you’re in Offaly in August.

 Westmeath – An Iarmhí

-Literally means ‘west middle’ in Irish.
-Shares a similar story to county Meath in terms of its origin.
+It means ‘west middle’ in Irish.
+It shares a story similar to County Meath’s in origin.

-Things to do in Westmeath: Take a Viking tour down the River Shannon or visit athlone castle.
+Take a Viking tour down the River Shannon in Westmeath or visit Athlone castle.

 Wexford – Loch Garman

 Loch Garman translates to the ‘lake of Garman’.
-Garman Garbh was a legendary character who drowned in the mudflats at the mouth of the river Slaney by an enchantress, creating the lake itself.
+Garman Garbh was a legendary character drowned by an enchantress in the mudflats at the mouth of the river Slaney, creating the lake itself.

 Wicklow – Cill Mhantáin